 Assessing needs and conditions includes systematic processes and methodologies to determine applicants’ needs and eligibility criteria, and screening tools to determine potential eligibility.
 The assessment of needs and conditions is the process of profiling registered individuals, families or households according to various assessment tools (such as socioeconomic welfare measures, risk profiles, labor profiles, and so forth).
 That profiling is the main output of this phase and informs the determination of potential eligibility for specific programs and the benefits or services that may be awarded.

 The instruments and techniques for assessing needs and conditions vary depending on the characteristics of the target group.
-One method is simply to classify applicants according to demographic characteristics, such as gender or age (in the case of demographic categorical programs).
+One method is simply to classify applicants according to demographic characteristics, such as gender, disability or age (in the case of demographic categorical programs).
 Another approach relies on caseworker assessments (common in SA-CT bundled with social services).
 A third method involves the use of digital tools to aggregate information from different sources.

 For example, in Brazil, the simplest variant of means test is used, the test is based is based on self-reported incomes, with this self-reported income data are cross-checked with additional information and proxies (estimated income based on regression model).
 In cases of the large discrepancy between the two, the social workers are conducting home visits.